 Over 70% of the global commercial seed market is now controlled by just ten corporations, who are attempting to expand aggressively and break up traditional farmer-run seed systems.
 We have now lost 75% of global genetic seed diversity because most seeds made available to farmers by these companies are hybrids, which cannot reproduce, not open-pollinated varieties.

-Since the 1990s, when Sharon Rempel set up the first ‘Western’ seed swap event in Canada, home growers and small farmers have been pushing back against privatisation and defiantly resisting the corporate takeover of seed by sharing their own.
+When Sharon Rempel set up the first ‘Western’ seed swap event in Canada, home growers and small farmers have been pushing back against privatisation and defiantly resisting the corporate takeover of seed by sharing their own.
 Each year, more seed swaps crop up across the world in places where these exchange practices have been lost or badly damaged.
 In others, where seed exchanges still function as they have for generations, the struggle is to keep them going.
 For example, in Africa 70-80% of seed is still managed by farmers.

 (In African nations like Burkina Faso, up to 80% of seed is exchanged as part of farmer-managed seed systems.
 Photo: Andrew Esiebo, We Feed the World)

 The seeds swapped at these events, wherever they occur, are not barren hybrid commodities.
 They are living and evolving beings that will go on to produce offspring for growers to enjoy for generations to come.
 Each seed shared serves to maintain and increase the biodiversity in our fields and gardens, the knowledge in our agri-cultures and the resilience of our food systems.